tldr-pages/tldr/pages/linux/init.md

 # init

 > Linux run level manager.
-> Requires the SYSVINIT compile-time option to be set if using systemd.
+> Requires the SYSVINIT compile-time option to be enabled if using systemd.
 > More information: <https://manned.org/init>.

 - Set the system to run a graphical environment: